nameko/nameko-salesforce/docs/streaming-api-client.rst

             """ Handle Salesforce contacts updates
             """

-If a Push Topic with the same name name already exist, it will be updated.
+If a Push Topic with the same name already exist, it will be updated.

-There are more options available for defining a Push Topics:
+There are more options available for defining Push Topics:

 .. code-block:: python